mhammadsaani/DevOps/DevOps with Kunal/1- Networking/README.md

 This is used by ***World Wide Web***.
   - World Wide Web is collection of all the information/pages/documents which are interlinked meaning we can go from one page to second, second to third and so on.

-  You may have a doubt that how one computer determine that this is the computer to which I was sending data.
+ Following protocols, we have established a communication system.
+Computers send messages to one another.
+(These messages are made up of ones and zeros, bits).
+However, instead of sending the whole message (that could be more than trillion bits) at once, information/message is broken down into smaller units called ***Packets***
-  So, here comes the role of **IP addresses**.
+ Now, Packet is ready for sending and packet(smaller unit of message) has to be addressed to a certain application on a certain end system.
+So, here comes the role of **Addressing**.

  ### ***IP Address***
  Every device that is connected to the Internet has an address called an ‘IP